 The Bottom Line

 Most conversations about glow/complexion gummies revolve around what to include.
-The manufacturing reality is that long-term success comes from building the product like a stability project: define the constraints, control the process, validate the packaging, and protect uniformity.
-When those fundamentals are handled correctly, you get a gummy that looks great, tastes great, and stays that way-batch after batch.
+Long-term success comes from building the product like a stability project: define the constraints, control the process, validate the packaging, and protect uniformity.
+When those fundamentals are handled correctly, you get a gummy that looks great, tastes great, and stays that way—batch after batch.